-I’m going to try canning corn relishes this year.
+I’m going to try canning recipes for corn relishes this year.
 It looks so beautiful in the jar and it caught my eye because it looks tasty too.

 After 5 years in North Carolina, I am learning to embrace relish and have actually grown to love it.
 So having it canned and handy on my pantry shelf is a great bonus.